Yoane Wissa: Newcastle make improved £35m bid plus add-ons for Brentford forward amid Alexander Isak saga

 This is after Liverpool saw a £110m bid rejected by Newcastle earlier this summer.

 Isak has not yet featured for Eddie Howe's side in matches since Newcastle returned to pre-season duty.
-He has been spotted at the club's training ground but has trained away from the first-team, who have started the new Premier League season.
+He has been spotted at the club's training ground and arrived just after 3pm on Wednesday to continue this training away from the first team.

+The Magpies do not expect Isak to be sold this summer and say he will be welcome back to the fold whenever he is ready.

 What does Wissa deal mean for Isak future?